hydra-synth/hydra/README.md

 ### Getting started

 * CTRL-Enter: run a line of code
-* CTRL-Shift-Enter: run all code on screen (note: sometimes causes bug in stream input)
+* CTRL-Shift-Enter: run all code on screen
 * CTRL-Shift-H: hide or show code

 All code can be run either from the in-browser IDE or from the browser console.